Skip to Main Content

 Publishing your research

-When publishing research, GenAI can help with suggesting target journals.
-It’s important that researchers consider the publisher’s author guidelines as they relate to GenAI usage and disclose any use of GenAI tools in their research.
+When publishing research, genAI can help with suggesting target journals.
+It’s important that researchers consider the publisher’s author guidelines as they relate to genAI usage and disclose any use of genAI tools in their research.
 Researchers must also comply with the Research publication and dissemination procedure.

 Researchers evaluate research through the critical appraisal of studies.
 They may also be involved as peer reviewers of others’ research prior to publication.